-On August 24, 2017, the Company filed an antitrust complaint in the United States District Court for the District of New Jersey against Eli Lilly and Company ("Lilly"), Case No. 2:17-CV-06415.
-The complaint alleges that Lilly engaged in anticompetitive conduct which restrained competition by delaying and blocking the Company's launch of a competing pemetrexed injection product, EP-5101 (to compete with Lilly's Alimta).
-Lilly has accepted service and answered the complaint on October 27, 2017.
-Lily also filed a motion to transfer this case to Delaware on October 27, 2017.
-Eagle filed a motion to oppose such transfer on November 6, 2017.
-No other dates or proceedings have been scheduled as of the date of the filing of this Quarterly Report on Form 10-Q.
+On August 24, 2017, the Company filed an antitrust complaint in the United States District Court for the District of New Jersey ("New Jersey District Court") against Eli Lilly and Company ("Lilly").
+The complaint alleges that Lilly engaged in anticompetitive conduct which restrained competition by delaying and blocking the Company's launch of a competing pemetrexed injection product (to compete with Lilly's Alimta).
+Lilly accepted service and answered the complaint on October 27, 2017.
+Lilly also filed a motion to transfer this case to Delaware on October 27, 2017.
+The Company filed a motion to oppose such transfer on November 6, 2017.
+On July 20, 2018, the New Jersey District Court transferred the case to Delaware.
+That case is pending.